rpgreview/papersandpaychecks/pnp.md

 Prime Requisite: Perception
 Starting Age: 15+2d4
 Profession Skills: Investigate, Knowledge (Arts), Knowledge (Laws), Knowledge (Sciences), Knowledge (Philosophy), Profession, Concentration, Insight, Sense (various)

+Description: A researcher works with their insight and investigative skills for their livelihood.
+It is their stubborn ability to pore over details looking for the hidden causes of things which makes a researcher especially valuable in an organisation.
+Nevertheless, they are easily overlooked as they often work long hours and away from the social lives of others, and receive a rather poor renumeration as a result.
+Researchers start their career at an average age.

 | Level | Wage     | Perks			|
 |-------|----------|----------------------------|